RIKEN-RCCS/lens3/rpm/README.md

 This RPM does what is on the setup procedure.

   - Install prerequisites
-  - Make a pseudo user
+  - Make a pseudo user ("lenticularis")
   - Install the binaries in /usr/local/bin
   - Prepare directories for logging
   - Enable HTTP Connections